5 Simple things you should do with your child every day to encourage building positive relationships in early childhood.

 You may be wondering what should I do with my child?
 Should I play with my child?
 What should I do with my kids at home?
 These are fantastic questions and you’ve come to the right place!
 Keep reading to find out 5 simple but critical things you should do with your child every day.

 You want to do everything you can for your child to make sure they are safe, clean, fed, watered, well-rested (even if you aren’t), loved, and nurtured.
 Even the basic of things such as feeding can become overwhelming with so much information about food allergies, lactose intolerance, gluten-free, dye-free, etc, etc. But what to do with your child doesn’t have to be hard!

 Each one of these simple, free things to do with your kids is simple, and all that’s required is you.
-These are the important building blocks that will mold and shape your child and build a strong relationship with your child through the coming years.
+These are the important building blocks that will mold and shape your child and build positive relationships in early childhood that will grow with your child through the coming years.

 As your child grows, talk to them about the things they are interested in.
 Model what good conversation looks like.
-If you need help know what o talk about, check out these cute Conversation Starter Cards.
+If you need help knowing what to talk about, check out these cute Conversation Starter Cards.
 Use one each night while you are eating supper or take them with you while you are driving.